-FROM:

-Hans Olofsson, Chief Economist
+FROM: Hans Olofsson, Chief Economist

-SUBJECT:

-2018 INCOME TAX CREDIT REVIEW
+SUBJECT: 2023 INCOME TAX CREDIT REVIEW

-Each year, the JLBC Staff prepares background materials for the Joint Legislative Income Tax Credit Review Committee as prescribed by A.R.S. § 43-222.
-It is our understanding, however, that the Committee will not meet this year.
-Given that our background information may still be of interest, we are now transmitting our material (including a PowerPoint slideshow) for the credits on the 2018 review schedule.
+Each year, the JLBC Staff prepares background materials for the Joint Legislative Income Tax Credit Review Committee as prescribed by A.R.S. § 43-221.
+At this time, a committee meeting has not been scheduled.
+Given that our background information may still be of interest, we are now transmitting our material (including a PowerPoint slideshow) for the credits on the 2023 review schedule.